hannosch/plutonian/README.rst

     from plone.app.upgrade.utils import loadMigrationProfile
     from plutonian.gs import import_step
     from plutonian.gs import upgrade_to
+    from Products.CMFCore.utils import getToolByName

     from policy.config import config

     def set_profile_version(site):
+        # while creating a new site, assign the last version number and thus
+        # treat it as not needing any of the existing upgrade steps
         setup = getToolByName(site, 'portal_setup')
         setup.setLastVersionForProfile(
             config.policy_profile, config.last_upgrade_to())